surajssd/blog_contents/content/post/2026/ironies-of-ai-coding.md

 So, how do we reduce this compounding cognitive debt?
 We have to actively build robust mental models to widen our understanding of the systems we manage.

-The AI doesn't relieve you of the mental model—you need it precisely to know when the AI is wrong.
+The AI doesn't relieve you of the mental model, you need it precisely to know when the AI is wrong.

 It reminds me of a brilliant point [Andrej Karpathy](https://x.com/karpathy) made a few months ago: **You can outsource your thinking, but you cannot outsource understanding.**